robbiew/ghostnet/ftn/README.md

 3. Save the changes.

 #### **6. Compile the Nodelist and Infopack**
-1. If you made changes to the nodelist, navigate to the `ftn/nodelist` directory:
+1. Navigate to the `ftn/nodelist` directory:
    ```bash
    cd ftn/nodelist
    ```